A joint investigation by the police and prosecutors is ongoing into the captain, crew members.

 The prosecution is looking into both Chonghaejin Marine Company and its affiliate Chonhaiji to review how these expenses were used. with speculation that some of it may have gone toward lobbying lawmakers to increase their assets.

-Some very serious allegations flying around at the moment and Connie, we hear the government will launch a review of all disaster countermeasures.
+Some very serious allegations are flying around at the moment and Connie, we hear the government will launch a review of all disaster countermeasures.

 Tell us more about that.